Technology · Knowledge & Insight

 Governance and risk controls

-Most "AI governance" frameworks saas teams encounter are slide decks.
+Most "AI governance" frameworks SaaS teams encounter are slide decks.
 Ours is a runtime: every inference call passes through guardrails (input filters, output validators, schema enforcement), every action is logged with the prompt and model version that produced it, every reviewer decision is captured.
 The framework documents what the runtime already enforces.

 How we report ROI